-An Australian research team has developed a new dietary management approach – the Low FODMAP diet – to control symptoms associated with irritable bowel syndrome (IBS).
+An Australian research team developed a dietary management approach – the Low FODMAP diet – to control symptoms associated with irritable bowel syndrome (IBS).

-A wide range of therapies have been used to control IBS symptoms including various medications, bulking agents and laxatives, and a myriad of lifestyle changes.
-Most individuals with IBS believe that their symptoms are related to the consumption of certain foods, but advice in this area has been conflicting and confusing and offered little relief for IBS sufferers.
+A wide range of therapies has been used to control IBS symptoms including various medications, bulking agents and laxatives, and a myriad of lifestyle changes.
+Most people with IBS believe that their symptoms are related to the consumption of certain foods, but advice in this area has been conflicting and confusing and offered little relief for IBS sufferers.

 Important to Note – The Diet Requires Expert Guidance